NatasaTrilobit/Testing/readme.md

 # Important topics

-in git it is importnt to know some topics/ these incluse:
+In Git it is important to know some topics. these include:

 * commits
 * merges